 - Issue #4 is also currently available (as a stapled photocopy of the original) for $10.00, which is the copying cost.

-If you are interested in ordering, please include shipping costs, which is $3.84 anywhere in the US.
-We are accepting payment through Paypal account [email protected]
+If you are interested in ordering, please include shipping costs, which is $8.00 anywhere in the US.
+We are accepting payment as a friend account, not a business, through Paypal account postfactoryjournal@

 Issue 1: The World Journal of Post-Factory Photography